-3.3 Board members are appointed for a term that shall be at least two years.
-Vacant positions on the Board shall be filled as soon as possible in order to remain in compliance with the Act and operating as a Workforce Board.
-In the event a vacancy occurs during the term of an appointment, a new member shall be appointed by the same nomination and appointment process used for the vacating member.
+Vacant positions on the Board will be filled as soon as possible.
+In the event a vacancy occurs during the term of an appointment, the new member shall be appointed by the same nomination and appointment process used for all members.
+(Board approved 9-22-21).